 Rules and Regulations

-Rankings determined by combined length of eligible species caught that
+Rankings are determined by combined length of eligible species caught, as well as bonus points obtained at each tournament.

-Bonus points will be awarded for the following of each tournament:
+Bonus points will be awarded for the following at each event:

-+ 3pts for catching Longest Target Species (see tournament details)
++ 3pts for catching longest target species (see individual tournament details)

 Rules and Regulations for Hook and Paddle Tournaments: